Normal forms and representable functions in Moisil logic: Main results

-Notice that the bulk of the above argument could have been presented in a general universal-algebraic framework, since we only fact specific to $LM_n$-algebras that was used was that any algebra has enough morphisms into $\mathcal{L}_n$ to separate its elements.
+We omit the proof, since the bulk of its argument is well known in universal algebra, since the only fact specific to $LM_n$-algebras that is used is that any algebra has enough morphisms into $\mathcal{L}_n$ to separate its elements (the standard algebra generates the whole variety, by Moisil's representation theorem).

 Now, combining the two results above, we see that the free $LM_n$-algebra over $r$ generators can be most concretely described as the collection of all possible `truth tables' constructed using the rule in Theorem~\ref{nform}.
-Since that rule puts a constraint on each line on a table in an independent way (the constraint being that the result on the final column must be an element of the corresponding subalgebra), the free algebra is transparently isomorphic to a product:
+Since that rule puts a constraint on each line in a table in an independent way (the constraint being that the result in the final column must be an element of the corresponding subalgebra), the free algebra is transparently isomorphic to a product:

 where the product is taken over all subalgebras $A$ of $\mathcal{L}_n$ and $\alpha(r,A)$ is the number of all tuples $(a_1,\ldots,a_r)$ that generate $A$.
 We may refine this result a little.
 Consider, for simplicity, that $n$ is odd.
 Then, as shown e.g. in \cite{IL-det}, a subalgebra of $\mathcal{L}_n$ is completely determined by a choice of a subset of $\left\{\frac1n,\ldots,\frac{\frac{n-1}2}n\right\}$.
 For each $k \in \{1,\ldots,\frac{n+1}2\}$ the $(k-1)$-element subsets are therefore $\binom{\frac{n-1}2}{k-1}$ in number, and we denote the corresponding $2k$-element subalgebras of $\mathcal{L}_n$, for each $j \in \{1,\ldots,\binom{\frac{n-1}2}{k-1}\}$, by $A_{k,j}$.
 The relation above becomes: